 Another potential black mark against pave settings is that they are difficult to resize, especially if you have a ‘full pave’ (i.e. the diamonds go all around the band like an eternity band).
 If you go full pave and need a resize to a larger ring size in the future (hello bloating my old friend), the whole ring will have to be taken apart and rebuilt in order to make it bigger.
 Not only is this expensive (and a pain in the proverbial @ss), but it means that the integrity of the ring’s structure will forever be changed.
 My advice?
 Only go full pave when you know your ring size will stay the same from day one to the end.

 How You Gonna Resize That, Hmm??

-The final little niggly issue with pave set diamonds?
+The final little issue with pave set diamonds?
 They are a bugger to get clean.
 All those extra little crevasses on the underside of the ring mean more opportunities to gather all manner of grim and filth.
-It’s like an East London drum ‘n bass rave up in there.
-Uber gross.
-Unless you’re into that sort of thing (the drum ‘n bass I mean, not the filth.
-Try it, you might like it - listen to this).
-However, bringing your drum ‘n bass dirty pave diamond ring to a jewellers to get cleaned in one of those fancy shmancy sonic machines runs the risk of the tiny stones falling out.
+However, bringing your dirty pave diamond ring to a jeweler's to get cleaned in one of those fancy shmancy sonic machines runs the risk of the tiny stones falling out.
 Again, not ideal.
 My last bit of advice then?
 Clean your ring in the comfort of your own home.
-I’ve even written a handy ‘how to’ post on that very topic, so why don’t you read here how to clean your pave setting.
 Follow it exactly, and you won’t be sorry.